jgchoti/studynote/design/stakeholder-interview.md

 - Analysis can be lightweight or systematic based on the number of stakeholders interviewed.
 - Thematic analysis helps identify concerns, success metrics, and ideas mentioned by multiple stakeholders.
 - Takeaways inform project aspects such as research, ideation, priorities, timeline, resources, and stakeholder-engagement plans.

-## Conclusion:
+## Conclusion

 - UX-stakeholder interviews shape the design process, define success metrics, and save time and resources.
 - Lay the foundation for successful relationships with stakeholders.

 [Reference Link: Stakeholder Interviews 101](https://www.nngroup.com/articles/stakeholder-interviews/)